Cullen/Frost Bankers (CFR) Scheduled to Post Earnings on Thursday

-Cullen/Frost Bankers (NYSE:CFR) will be releasing its earnings data before the market opens on Thursday, January 27th.
+Cullen/Frost Bankers (NYSE:CFR) is set to post its quarterly earnings results before the market opens on Thursday, January 27th.
 Analysts expect Cullen/Frost Bankers to post earnings of $1.34 per share for the quarter.
-Persons interested in listening to the company’s earnings conference call can do so using this link.
+Parties interested in registering for the company’s conference call can do so using this link.

-Cullen/Frost Bankers (NYSE:CFR) last announced its quarterly earnings results on Wednesday, October 27th.
-The bank reported $1.65 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.52 by $0.13.
+Cullen/Frost Bankers (NYSE:CFR) last posted its quarterly earnings results on Wednesday, October 27th.
+The bank reported $1.65 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.52 by $0.13.
+Cullen/Frost Bankers had a return on equity of 10.29% and a net margin of 31.19%.
 The company had revenue of $246.12 million for the quarter, compared to analysts’ expectations of $351.11 million.
-Cullen/Frost Bankers had a net margin of 31.19% and a return on equity of 10.29%.
-Cullen/Frost Bankers’s revenue was down 4.3% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $1.50 EPS.
+During the same quarter in the prior year, the company earned $1.50 earnings per share.
+The firm’s revenue was down 4.3% on a year-over-year basis.
 On average, analysts expect Cullen/Frost Bankers to post $7 EPS for the current fiscal year and $6 EPS for the next fiscal year.

-Several equities analysts have issued reports on the stock.
-Stephens upped their target price on shares of Cullen/Frost Bankers from $120.00 to $134.00 and gave the company an “equal weight” rating in a research note on Friday, October 29th.
-Morgan Stanley upped their target price on shares of Cullen/Frost Bankers from $100.00 to $108.00 and gave the company an “underweight” rating in a research note on Monday, December 6th.
-Truist Financial upped their price target on shares of Cullen/Frost Bankers from $117.00 to $130.00 and gave the company a “hold” rating in a research report on Friday, October 1st.
+Several analysts have recently weighed in on CFR shares.
+Morgan Stanley raised their price objective on shares of Cullen/Frost Bankers from $100.00 to $108.00 and gave the stock an “underweight” rating in a report on Monday, December 6th.
+Stephens increased their target price on shares of Cullen/Frost Bankers from $120.00 to $134.00 and gave the stock an “equal weight” rating in a report on Friday, October 29th.
+Truist Financial raised their price objective on shares of Cullen/Frost Bankers from $117.00 to $130.00 and gave the stock a “hold” rating in a report on Friday, October 1st.
 They noted that the move was a valuation call.
-Royal Bank of Canada upped their price target on shares of Cullen/Frost Bankers from $126.00 to $135.00 and gave the company a “sector perform” rating in a research report on Friday, October 29th.
-Finally, Wedbush upped their price target on shares of Cullen/Frost Bankers from $113.00 to $119.00 and gave the company an “underperform” rating in a research report on Monday, November 1st.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, Cullen/Frost Bankers has an average rating of “Hold” and a consensus target price of $128.29.
+Royal Bank of Canada raised their price objective on shares of Cullen/Frost Bankers from $126.00 to $135.00 and gave the stock a “sector perform” rating in a report on Friday, October 29th.
+Finally, Wedbush lifted their price target on shares of Cullen/Frost Bankers from $113.00 to $119.00 and gave the company an “underperform” rating in a research note on Monday, November 1st.
+Two investment analysts have rated the stock with a sell rating, three have given a hold rating, one has given a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, Cullen/Frost Bankers currently has a consensus rating of “Hold” and an average target price of $128.29.

-A hedge fund recently bought a new stake in Cullen/Frost Bankers stock.
-OLD Mission Capital LLC acquired a new stake in shares of Cullen/Frost Bankers, Inc. (NYSE:CFR) in the third quarter, according to its most recent disclosure with the SEC.
-The firm acquired 21,254 shares of the bank’s stock, valued at approximately $1,359,000.
-82.51% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Cullen/Frost Bankers stock.
+Morgan Stanley grew its holdings in shares of Cullen/Frost Bankers, Inc. (NYSE:CFR) by 3.2% in the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 97,036 shares of the bank’s stock after purchasing an additional 3,044 shares during the quarter.
+Morgan Stanley owned approximately 0.15% of Cullen/Frost Bankers worth $10,868,000 as of its most recent filing with the Securities & Exchange Commission.
+82.51% of the stock is currently owned by hedge funds and other institutional investors.

 About Cullen/Frost Bankers